array-api-extra

 Vendoring

-To vendor the library, clone the repository and copy array_api_extra into the appropriate place in your library, like:
+To vendor the library, clone the array-api-extra repository and copy it into the appropriate place in your library, like:

 Usage